 I was only about 14.
-In fact before the segregation, I lied about my age and got a job at the warehouse and then there were two older fellows, we were all in a truck and made deliveries throughout the camp.
+In fact before the segregation, I lied about my age and got a job at the warehouse and there were two older fellows.
+We were all in a truck and made deliveries throughout the camp.

-So looking back at it now, you never saw camp in a bad or traumatic experience did you?
+So looking back at it now, you never saw camp as a bad or traumatic experience did you?

 Not really.
-Another funny story is before segregation, there was a four of us that we were able to go out of camp to this Abalone Mountain.
-We’d go hunting for rattlesnakes and we’d get on the big rocks with the wire, we’d drag the rattlesnakes down and then we’d tie it noose-like, the snake, and put it into a jar.
+Another funny story is before segregation, there were four of us that we were able to go out of camp to go to Abalone Mountain.
+We’d go hunting for rattlesnakes and we’d get on the big rocks with the wire.
+We’d drag the rattlesnakes down and then we’d tie it noose-like, the snake, and put it into a jar.
 Then we’d sell it to an old person in camp.
 Then when we’d go see him, it’s in a jar, like it’s pickled or something.
 I don’t know what he does with it.
-He’d use it for medicine purpose.
+He’d use it for medicinal purpose.
 One time we had a jar, I think we had two jars, and we were coming back to camp and this younger boy accidentally hit the rock with the jar and it broke and the snake got out.

-What was your favorite memory with your best friend in camp, Ken?
+What was your favorite memory with Ken in camp?

-DS: Well it was a real gang!
+Well, it was a real gang!
 Kenny and I, we were involved in a lot of sports.
 Baseball, softball, football, basketball.
 Majority was basketball.
 The courts were all just dirt.
 And then we built our own baskets, the supports and stuff.
-Yeah our gang, we called it hachimaru, hachi is eight, and maru is round, so it’s for “eight ball.”
+Yeah our gang, we called it hachimaru: Hachi is eight, and maru is round, so it’s for “eight ball.”

 We used to have jackets, the warehouse people used to wear.
 Denim.
-And somebody put it on our back, “hachimaru,” eight ball.
+And somebody put it on our back, hachimaru.

 You don’t still have that, do you?

 [Laughs] No, I wish.
 But I remember when they had all these fights and riots, they had a curfew after.
 And Kenny and myself, we used to meet at a certain barrack, for gang activities.
 And then once the curfew came, after seven o’clock or so, you’re not supposed to be outside.
 But Kenny and I, they used to have jeeps that patrolled all over.
-Kenny and I we would go to the gang thing I guess past the curfew, so we’re dodging the jeeps.
+We would go to the gang thing I guess past the curfew, so we’re dodging the jeeps.
 Getting home.
 It used to be kind of fun.
-Yeah they had soldiers and jeeps with machine guns, you know, patrolling the camps.
+They had soldiers and jeeps with machine guns, you know, patrolling the camps.
 It was kind of exciting in a way.